Oh no! We may not fully support the browser or device software you are using !

 What you might not be aware of: Income tax withholdings work differently with unemployment benefits because there is no automatic tax withholding.
 This means taxpayers must opt in or elect to have taxes withheld from their unemployment benefits.
 Understandably, most folks who are unemployed don’t elect to have taxes withheld from their benefit payments.

-You may think you want to consider keeping self-employment or side hustle work as “money under the table,” but you should not.
+You may think you want to consider keeping self-employment or side hustle work as “money under the table,” but you can not.
 Not only are you legally required to report this income, but many folks do not realize that there may be significant tax deductions and tax benefits available on your hard work.
 Sometimes your investment, and out of pocket costs and expenses, can even be more than what you actually earned.
 Like gas and travel expenses, office supplies, phone and internet bills, vehicle use, and other startup costs.
 These are deductible expenses that will lower your tax liability on your side gig work and maybe even on other income that you have.

 If you’re newly self-employed, you may now have to make quarterly estimated payments.
 Quarterly estimated taxes are due on April 15, June 15, September 15, and January 15.
 If the 15th falls on a weekend, or a holiday, then the due date is the next weekday.